Severe Cyclonic Storm 'Asani' weakens, IMD issues warning for Andhra coast - The Statesman

 Similarly for Thursday, light to moderate rainfall is likely to occur at many places with heavy rainfall at isolated places likely over north coastal Andhra Pradesh, coastal areas of Odisha and West Bengal.

-The warning and forecast also include gale wind speed reaching 75-85 kmph gusting to 95 kmph prevailing around the system centred over the west-central Bay of Bengal, which would gradually decrease to 65-75 kmph gusting to 85 kmph by afternoon.
+The warning and forecast also includes gale wind speed reaching 75-85 kmph gusting to 95 kmph prevailing around the system centred over westcentral Bay of Bengal, which would gradually decrease to 65-75 kmph gusting to 85 kmph by afternoon.

 On Wednesday morning, squally wind speed reaching 55-65 kmph gusting to 75 kmph prevailed along and off Andhra Pradesh coast and is likely to increase and become gale wind speed reaching 70-80 kmph gusting to 90 kmph along and off Andhra Pradesh coast (Krishna, East and West Godavari, Yanam of Puducherry and Visakhapatnam districts) during forenoon to afternoon.
 It would then decrease gradually to 45-55 kmph gusting to 65 kmph over the region by Thursday morning.